-According to the criteria for such things, I have been a survivor for about thirteen months then I guess.
+According to the criteria for such things, I have been a survivor then for about thirteen months, I guess.
 The problem is, I don’t think of myself that way.
 I think more of myself as a person who has had a cancer diagnosis and is doing okay for now.
 I survived treatment, but cancer?
 Only time will tell on that one.

 You’re being too sensitive we survivors are sometimes told.
 You don’t need to over analyze everything.